alvarosf07/computer-science-DSA/3) Algorithms/3) Sorting Algorithms/6) Heap Sort/README.md

   - Repeatedly extract the maximum element from the heap and place it at the end of the sorted list.

 * Step 3:
-  - Reduce the size of the heap by one and heapify the remaining elements.
+  - Reduce the size of the heap by one and "heapify" the remaining elements.

 <br/>